Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 A interactive toy simulator currently under development for the model is [hosted here](https://www.dcs.warwick.ac.uk/~u2006527/iGEM/model_v3_in.html), but is not fully tested, and may be subject to location change

-### Overview
+#### Model type

-Our model is a discrete time, stochastic, compartmental model:
+Our model is discrete time, stochastic, and compartmental:

 - Compartmental means that the model is expressed in terms of the transitions between a set of states.
 The logic for these transitions forms a fundamental part of the model